jvnp/jvnp/README.md

 * Things that missed once can be hard to gain again, never settle for less but never expect for more.
 * Run in your life, but never run so fast that no one can see you.
 * Offer something to people when they are in need, things might be taken for granted in unfavourable times.
-* Don't take words of people seriously, their action are always more important.
+* Words of people mean less whereas their action are always more important.

 Technologies that I have deep understanding and work on